 - Boat trips to Ramsey Island

 We start with the most popular boat trips in Pembrokeshire – Ramsey Island.
 Head towards St Justinians, a beautiful heather-dotted peninsula just south of Whitesands beach and boasting the oldest coastal rock formations in mainland Britain.
 Here you’ll find the 100-year-old lifeboat station next to its updated counterpart – lifeboats have been launched from this area since 1862.
-You’ll also find Falcon Boats, along with other boat trip providers, taking visitors around Ramsey Island.
+You’ll also find Falcon Boats, Voyages of Discovery and Thousand Islands Expeditions, taking visitors around Ramsey Island.

-The Ramsey Island Explorer tour is suitable for all ages, and the hour-long trip takes in sea caves, the notorious Bitches reef, as well as unique geology, tales of infamous shipwrecks and, if you’re lucky, the occasional inquisitive grey seal or porpoise!
+The round Ramsey Island trips are suitable for all ages, and the hour-long trips take in sea caves, the notorious Bitches reef, as well as unique geology, tales of infamous shipwrecks and, if you’re lucky, the occasional inquisitive grey seal or porpoise!
 This is one of the best boat trips for seeing cliff nesting birds such as choughs, kittiwakes and fulmar petrels.
-Keep an eye out above, as there are currently two pairs of rare breeding peregrine falcons nesting on Ramsey.

 2. Boat trips to Grassholm